likebike/go--/README.txt

+Welcome to Go-- , a fork of Go that exports all symbols, so you can access EVERYTHING, like Python!
+Remember, with great power comes great responsibility.
+Please don't complain if you're using a private API and it changes without notice.

 Go-- just consists of a handful (...like 5...) single-line edits to the Go src/ tree.
 Here is how you can see easily the diff: